 This guide for communities and their advisors provides practical guidance on the issues to consider when a community has decided to negotiate a contract with an investor.
 Using example clauses, and guidance boxes for community discussion and seeking legal advice, it describes all of the various sections and clauses that should be in a contract, advises what protective language to try to include in the contract to make it enforceable, and warns against types of problematic contractual language that should be avoided.
 The guide is designed to apply to agriculture and forestry projects but may have some applicability to agreements reached in the contexts of extractive or renewable energy projects, among others.

-This resource includes “requirements for community development” in domestic laws relating to mining or, occasionally, business activities more generally.
+This resource includes “requirements for community development” in domestic laws relating to mining.
 Such laws include requirements for companies to contribute to the development of, or provide socio-economic benefits to, community members located on or near the concession area.
 These contributions may include revenue sharing or other monetary compensation, improvements to educational or health services, opportunities for training or other livelihood diversification, and construction or repair of infrastructure, among others.
-In some cases, legal requirements for sub-national transfers or national funds dedicated to community development are also listed for added context.
+All legislation can be searched in a map and is available for download.

 While there are a number of existing resources that can assist communities and their advocates in their interactions with investors over land—from negotiating better agreements with investors, to monitoring whether investors fulfill the terms of their agreements—these resources are not always easy to find.
 This detailed directory lists relevant guides and other documents, provides links to the original documents, and includes brief descriptions of their content.